sambayless/monosat/FORMAT.md

 Two important restrictions to note are that
   - edge variables are variables, *not* literals (that is, they must be positive integers)
   - every edge must be assigned a variable
-  - no two edges (or any other theory element from *any* graph in the instance) may share the same variable.snuck
+  - no two edges (or any other theory element from *any* graph in the instance) may share the same variable.

 These restrictions reflect implementation choices in MonoSAT, and may be lifted in the future.